dmmar/gns3_api_cli_tool/README.md

 ## Overview

-   This repository contains simple python3 script to communicate with GNS3 server via API.
+   This repository contains a simple python3 script to communicate with GNS3 server via API.

    For example, to create/delete/start nodes etc.